radius-project/radius/docs/adr/ucp/001-aws-resource-updating.md

 ### Update logic is more complicated
 Introducing the flatten/unflatten code makes the update code more complicated and prone to bugs.
 Extra unit tests must also be run to validate that this behavior works correctly.

+### Create-And-Write-Only properties cannot be updated
+Since write-only properties cannot come back as a response from AWS, they cannot be compared to the user's desired state.
+Therefore, on update requests, we ignore create-and-write-only properties.
+This means that a user could create a resource, update a create-and-write-only property, try to update the resource, and see that this property update is not reflected in the resource state.